andyrutkowskiucla/StoryMap-Tutorial/README.md

-# StoryMap-Tutorial
+# StoryMaps-Tutorial
-very basic tutorial on ArcGIS StoryMaps
+very basic tutorial on using different ArcGIS StoryMaps